1.1. BASIS OF ACCOUNTING AND SIGNIFICANT ACCOUNTING POLICIES (A) BASIS OF PREPARTION OF FINANCIAL STATEMENTS

 a) Short Term Employee Beneuts

-Short term employee beneut obligations are measured on an undiscounted basis and are expensed as the related services are provided.
+Short term employee benefit obligations are measured on an undiscounted basis and are expensed as the related services are provided.
 Liabilities for wages and salaries, including non-monetary beneuts that are expected to be settled wholly within twelve months as at the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end of the reporting period.

-b) Other Long Term Employee Beneuts
+b) Other Long Term Employee Benefits

 The known liabilities for earned leaves that are not expected to be settled wholly within twelve months are measured as the present value of the expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.